The Conduit towers over Khael-Vorath in Signal Decay

 The Abyssal Veins

-Below the surface, the planet changed.
+Below the surface of Khael-Vorath, the planet changed entirely.

 The planet was partly organic.
 The tunnels were not tunnels.
-They were veins.

 The veins treated her as self.